How To Calculate Real Estate Commission In 4 Easy Steps

 4. Don’t forget about other fees

-Be wary of any client fees.
-They can cause calculation and reporting errors if handled incorrectly.
+Additionally, you should be wary of any client fees, as handling them incorrectly can cause calculation and reporting errors.

 For example, your agent may owe a transaction fee of $99, an E&O fee of $50, and a marketing fee of $195—all paid to the brokerage: